snowmeow2/galaxy-nbody-simulation/README.md

 # Galaxy N-body Simulation
 Simulate and visualise the collision of galaxies which includes N-body gravitational force, using the Barnes-Hut algorithm.
+It models a spherical galaxy with a Hernquist profile.

 This is the product of final project for the course "Computational Astrophysics", ASTR660 in NTHU.
 The main simulation is written in C++ and the visualisation is done using three.js.